-- Policy C 4.2 Bicycle Master Plan.
-Maintain an updated recommended bicycle network for implementation in the adopted Bicycle Master Plan and related City plans. - Policy C 4.3 First- and Last-Mile Connections.
-Encourage and facilitate provision of bicycle parking and shared mobility options at transit centers and other community destinations to provide first-and last-mile connections. - Policy C 4.4 Bicycle-Related Technology.
-Explore ways to use technology to improve bicycle safety and connectivity. - Policy C 4.5

-Bicycle and Shared Mobility-Related Technology.
-Explore ways to use technology to improve bicycle and shared mobility safety and connectivity. - Policy C 4.6

-Bicycle Improvements.
-Require new developments to construct or contribute to improvements that enhance the cyclist experience, including bicycle lanes. - Policy C 4.7 Coordination with Other City Projects.
-Maximize opportunities to implement bicycle facilities through other City of San Mateo projects. - Policy C 4.8 Interjurisdiction Coordination.
+Policy C 4.1 Bicycle Network.
+Create and manuain a bicycle-friendly environment in San Mateo and increase the number of people who choose to bicycle.
+Policy C 4.2 Bicycle Master Plan.
+Maintain an updated recommended bicycle network for implementa- tion in the adopted Bicycle Master Plan and related City plans.
+Policy C 4.3 First- and Last-Mile Connections.
+Encourage and facilitate provision of bicycle parking and shared mobility options at transit centers and other community destinations to provide first-and last-mile connections.
+Policy C 4.4 Bicycle-Related Technology.
+Explore ways to us132chnology to improve bicycle safety and connectivity.
+Policy C 4.5 Bicycle and Shared Mobility-Related Technology.
+Explore ways to use technology to improve bicycle and shared mobility safety and connectivity.
+Policy C 4.6 Bicycle Improvements.
+Require new developments to construct 133 ontribute to improve- ments that enhance the cyclist experience, including bicycle lanes.
+Policy C 4.7 Coordination with Other City Projects.
+Maximize opportunities to implement bicycle facil- ities through other City of San Mateo projects.
+Policy C 4.8 Interjurisdiction Coordination.
 Continue to coordinate with adjacent jurisdictions and regional partners in the development of connected bicycle and pedestrian facilities and regional trails, as identified in adopted City plans.

 - Action C 4.9 Bicycle Master Plan Implementation.
-Implement the Bicycle Master Plan's recommended programs and projects to create and maintain a fully connected, safe, and logical bikeway network and coordinate with the countywide system.
+Implement the Bicycle Master Plan's recommended programs and projects to create and 130 ntain a fully connected, safe, and logical bikeway network and coordinate with the countywide system.
 Update the Bicycle Master Plan and related adopted City plans to reflect future bicycle and micromobility facility needs to support the City's circulation network. - Action C 4.10 Paving Coordination.
-Coordinate and fund the implementation of bicycle facilities and pedestrian improvements identified in the Bicycle and Pedestrian Master Plans with the City's paving program.
+Coordinate anc 131 d the implementation of bicycle facilities and pedestrian improvements identified in the Bicycle and Pedestrian Master Plans with the City's paving program.